 - EU Vet Health Certificate

-International Health Certificate
+- Airline Health Certificate

 Your vet should have these in stock.
 It’s a good idea to call ahead and ask.
 This is an international health certificate that needs to be completed by your vet within 10 days of departure.*